-Our goal is to see pets in the order they arrive, however priority will be given to pets with more life-threatening conditions.
+Our goal is to see pets in the order they arrive; however, priority will be given to pets with more life-threatening conditions.
 This includes pets already hospitalized and/or pets who arrive after yours.
 If your pet does not require urgent medical attention, you will be seen by the first available doctor.
-Depending on the triage of your pet, wait times will vary and may be lengthy during high volumes times.
+Depending on the triage of your pet, wait times will vary and may be longer during high volume times.

 Following triage, you will be asked to submit an emergency & critical care new client form along with any available medical records from your veterinarian.